gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Used to set where to execute the bonded interactions that are part of the PP workload for a domain.
     Can be set to "auto", "cpu", "gpu."
-    Defaults to "auto," which uses a compatible CUDA GPU only when one is available, a GPU is handling short-ranged interactions, and the CPU is handling long-ranged interaction work (electrostatic or LJ).
+    Defaults to "auto," which uses a compatible CUDA or SYCL GPU only when one is available, a GPU is handling short-ranged interactions, and the CPU is handling long-ranged interaction work (electrostatic or LJ).
 The work for the bonded interactions takes place on the same